WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 |

-Senecio crassulus Asteraceae (Sunflower Family) Montane, subalpine,
+Senecio crassulus (Thick-leaf Ragwort) Asteraceae (Sunflower Family) Montane, subalpine,

 alpine.
 Meadows, openings.
 Summer.
-Senecio crassulus is a common plant of high meadows; often it is common above tree-line.
-It grows eight-to-twenty inches tall with thick, dark green, finely toothed, vertical leaves that clasp the stem and often have winged petioles.
-Senecio crassulus ray petals are yellow to yellow-gold and the central disk flowers are golden.
-Senecio crassulus often grows near the similar looking Dugaldia hoopesii which is, however, taller with larger flowers and leaves.
-Senecio integerrimus, which also is common in high mountain meadows, has smaller flowers and few small leaves on the main stem.
-Charles Parry collected this plant in Colorado and it was named by Asa Gray in 1883.
-"Crass" is Latin for "thick". |
+Senecio crassulus is a common plant of high meadows, especially above tree-line.
+It grows eight-to-twenty inches tall with thick, dark green, coarsely-toothed, hairy, often vertical leaves that clasp the stem or have winged petioles.
+Senecio crassulus ray flower rays (petals) are yellow to yellow-gold and the central disk flowers are golden.
+Senecio crassulus often grows near the similar looking Hymenoxys hoopesii which is, however, taller with larger flowers and leaves.
+Senecio integerrimus, which also is common in low-to-high mountain meadows, has smaller flowers, few small leaves on the main stem, and is usually quite hairy.
+Senecio crassulus often appears in meadows in large numbers, but usually scattered singly or in clusters of a few plants.
+Charles Parry collected Senecio crassulus in Colorado and it was named by Asa Gray in 1883.
+"Crass" is Latin for "thick".
+"Senecio" is from the Latin, "senes", "old man", and refers to the pappus hairs, the tiny bristle, hair, or awn growth at the apex of the seeds in Asteraceae. |

 ||